mangushev/inventory_management/README.md

 When training see critic and actor and reward convergence.
 Also, at the end, replenishment average should be close to the sales 0.1 == 0.1

-python training.py --batch_size=1024 --waste=0.05 --action=TRAIN --train_episodes=20000 --output_dir checkpoints
+python training.py --action=TRAIN --train_episodes=8000 --output_dir checkpoints

-I consider waste should be 10% per day so 0.025 per timeinterval (just tried 0.05 here)
+I consider waste should be 10% per day so 0.025 per timeinterval.
+Waste parameter is what pushes inventory level down, so I am still not sure what the value is right

 4. Evaluation